sdune/ConTest/README.md

 # ConTest - Test for contamination in sequence reads

-ConTest consists of three different Snakemake pipelines to test for contamination
+ConTest consists of three different Snakemake pipelines to test for contamination.
+It was designed to test with sequencing reads if a retrotransposon is endogenous in a species, or if it got into a genome assembly through contamination.
+To use the pipeline, these files are needed: sequence reads (and genome assembly for the reference based workflow) from the species to be tested, a transposon database, all genome assemblies from the taxon which is being tested for contamination, and all genome assemblies from the putative contaminating taxon.

 ## Citation